• Posted:

 Highlights of 2024-2025

 • ADVANCE Center selected and completed the appointment process for Dr. Stephanie Powell Watts as a co-Faculty Director for three years starting January 1, 2025.
-Dr. Powell Watts will focus on retention, with special attention to women of color and associate professors.
-Dr. Joan Ramage Macdonald was reappointed for a second term; her core focus with recruitment and professional development continues to be the AFFDP, STEM Faculty Women and overall evaluation equity, transparency and fairness.
+Dr. Powell Watts will focus on faculty retention, with special attention to women of color and associate professors.
+Dr. Joan Ramage Macdonald was reappointed for a second term (June 1, 2025); her core focus with recruitment and professional development continues to be the AFFDP, STEM faculty women and overall evaluation equity, transparency and fairness.
+This is a second faculty leadership position to support the larger scope of the center and provide a high-impact position to another faculty member.

 • Collaborated on a new vision and proposal for physical space with CGE and WGSS; while this was unsuccessful, we leveraged for overlapping goals and began partnerships.